Crestview Shoplifting Lawyers

 If you are in the military and have a security clearance, a conviction for Shoplifting could affect your ability to keep your clearance.

-To make sure that doesn’t happen to you, let a Crestview theft defense lawyer help you.
+To make sure that doesn’t happen to you, let a Crestview shoplifting defense lawyer help you.

 My name is Tim Flaherty.
 Since 2001, I have been defending Crestview residents and military members accused of Retail Theft.
 My partner, Brandy Merrifield, has worked with me since 2007.
 We have had a lot of success helping clients avoid a conviction for Shoplifting, so call Flaherty Defense Firm at (850) 398-8098.